 London EC3A 2AD

 It usually takes six weeks for decisions to be made on applications and it is important that your application is submitted at the appropriate time.
-You must ensure that your application reaches us at least four weeks before your trip takes place.
+You must ensure that your application reaches us at least six weeks before your trip takes place.
 This year, applications will be considered based on the date of the trip as shown below.
 Decisions will be made for each period on a first come first served basis.

 |Date/s of Trip||Dates when Applications Considered|